 Plants, Creativity, and Inner Evolution

-Published By Wendy Martin on May 7th, 2022 in Edge Insider
+Published By Northern Edge Algonquin on May 7th, 2022 in Edge Insider

 I’ve always been intrigued by rhythms and cycles and the way the planet rearranges herself so often; the way the quiet of winter is so palpable & spacious to the nervous system.
 How the peak of summer reminds us of simple abundance, not the kind of abundance measured by wealth, but the kind present in ripe juicy watermelons, local honey and fat drunk peony blossoms.
 The kind of natural abundance that reminds us that we are a part of all things.